For 25 years, PWRDF has worked with Indigenous communities in Canada as development partners.

 In Canada, PWRDF assists through the support of traditional education and cultural activities, the establishment of potable water systems, and nurturing a dialogue around holistic health.

-To read more about our Indigenous programs in Canada, please click on the project below:
+To read more about our Indigenous programs in Canada, please click on the links below:

 - Nuu-chah-nulth language recovery (British Columbia)